guykozlovskij/project-4-client/README.md

 const notes = Object.keys(allNotes)
 ```

-The repeat then plays the notes in a sequence working in a similar way as a `setInterval`.
+The repeater then plays the notes in a sequence working in a similar way as a `setInterval`.
 We also used the repeater to highlight the currently playing notes in our `<IndividualButton>`, by setting a class and transforming in CSS.

 ```js
 const repeat = (time) => {